caramdache/django-dynamic-filters/README.rst

 Django Dynamic Filters
 ======================

-A django ModelAdmin mixin which adds advanced filtering abilities to the admin.
+A django ModelAdmin Filter which adds advanced filtering abilities to the admin.

 Requirements
 ------------

 * Django >= 4.0 on Python 3.9+/PyPy3
+* furl
+* django-admin-sortable2

 Installation & Set up
 ---------------------